Rapptz/discord.py/docs/api.rst

     :param status: The new status of the user.
     :param game_id: The game ID that the user is playing.
 Can be None.

+.. function:: on_channel_delete(channel)

+    Called whenever a channel is removed from a server.

+    Note that you can get the server from :attr:`Channel.server`.

+    :param channel: The :class:`Channel` that got deleted.

 Data Classes
 --------------